Childhood, Humor, Life

 Selling crap for Citrus Bowl

-Ding dong!
-Selling light bulbs so we can go to Florida.
+Selling light bulbs for Florida.

 Meanwhile, our band director was whipping us into a frenzy by delivering buzz words like: